Philosophie-ch/bib-enhancer/docs/raw_text_usage.md

-# RawWebText Gateway Usage Guide
+# RawText Gateway Usage Guide

-The RawWebText gateway enables extraction of bibliographic data from web pages using LLM services (Claude or OpenAI) or manual extraction.
+The RawText gateway enables extraction of bibliographic data from web pages using LLM services (Claude or OpenAI) or manual extraction.

 ## Architecture Overview